Foundations of Differential Calculus for modules over posets: An Example

-\chg{In this final section we demonstrate some nice properties of the gradient by means of two examples that highlight the advantages that it offers, particularly in potential applications.
+In this final section we demonstrate some nice properties of the gradient by means of an example that highlight the advantages that it offers, particularly in potential applications.
 As already pointed out in the introduction, almost all quivers (including almost all finite posets) are of infinite or wild representation type and so classifying their indecomposable representations is hard or, in the wild case, impossible.
-Hence understanding modules globally by means of their indecomposable summands is not feasible.} \chg{Our calculus methods lend themselves naturally to \hadgesh{local} investigation of modules, and hence are not tied to the representation type of posets.
-We consider two examples.
-The first is a family of posets that is generally of wild representation type, but where the associated line poset has finite representation type, and hence the gradient of any module over these posets can be well understood.
-The second example involves a module over a $10\times 10$ grid poset (wild representation type again), where the gradient easily gives partial information about the module.}
+Hence understanding modules globally by means of their indecomposable summands is not feasible.